Santhoshsks/Simple_Minesweeper_Game/README.md

 # Simple_Minesweeper_Game
 Simple Minesweeper game implementation using Python.
-Modules - PyQt5 and Numpy
+Modules used - PyQt5 and Numpy